Have a look at our YouTube video for a quick walkthrough of Orchest! 💪

 userdir/datadirectory (from the Orchest GitHub repository) that gets bind mounted in the respective Docker container running your code.
 This allows you to access the data from any pipeline, even from pipelines in different projects.
 Data should be stored in

-/datanot only for sharing purposes, but also to make sure that experiments do not unnecessarily copy the data when creating the snapshot for reprodicibility reasons.
+/datanot only for sharing purposes, but also to make sure that jobs do not unnecessarily copy the data when creating the snapshot for reprodicibility reasons.

 19showcases the usage of the Orchest SDK to pass data between pipeline steps.
 Keep in mind that calling